seedIy/seedIy/README.md

 i'm fictionkjn. ask me about it or whatever.

-I'm suuallly chilling on my own or making fun of people with fuhiFORTHE LOve of GOD STOP BRINGING UP COSMO I AM SO TIRED OF ALL OF YOU SHUT UUPP OK
+I'm suuallly chilling on my own or making fun of people with fuhiFORTHE LOve of GOD STOP BRINGING UP COSMO WHEN I USE MY SPRT PONY I AM SO TIRED OF ALL OF YOU SHUT UUPP OK

 can fuhi be dandy world